ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 ## Considerations

-Before you convert your deployment infrastructure to a ringed deployment model, it's to consider the following:
+Before you convert your deployment infrastructure to a ringed deployment model, it's important to consider the following:
 - Who are your primary types of users?
 For example early adopters and users.
 - What's your application topology?
 - What's the value of embracing ringed deployment model?